Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 docker run --rm --entrypoint=cat nginx /etc/nginx/nginx.conf > nginx.conf

-This gives a starting point you can customize for logging experiments.
+This provides a starting point you can customize for logging experiments.
 Here's what the file looks like:

 nginx